 CarGuys Hybrid Wax Sealant

 CarGuy’s Hybrid Car Wax Sealant is a full synthetic polymer sealant that’s meant to act as a carnauba car wax, polish, and sealant in one handy product.
 While we’d all like to spend hours making our cars shine, the truth of the matter is that an all-in-one product is great because it simplifies the process.
 Additionally, CarGuys claims its wax sealant lasts between three to six months and can be used on glass, plastics, rims, chrome, and fiberglass.

 Chemical Guys Blazin' Banana Natural Carnauba Spray Wax

-Usually, carnauba wax comes in a solid form that requires an applicator pad or an orbital buffer, and a microfiber towel to apply and remove.
+Usually, carnauba wax comes in a solid form that requires an applicator pad or an orbital buffer, plus a microfiber towel to apply and remove.
 Chemical Guys’ Banana Spray Wax is so much simpler.
 All you have to do is spray it on and wipe it off.
 It’s that simple.
 Obviously, this wax will save you a lot of time over a traditional wax.
-But the main thing is, you’re still getting the shine and protection that you’re searching for with a wax.
+But the main thing is, you’re still getting the shine and protection that you’re searching for with wax.

 Turtle WAX T-477R Ice Spray

 Turtle has always stood out for offering good products at an affordable price.
 The company’s T-477R Ice Spray Wax is the most affordable wax on this list, but it will still give you results that are just as good as more expensive products.
 Also, since this is a spray wax, you can get a great shine without having to spend hours buffing.
 You won’t have to worry about spraying this wax on the wrong part of the car, either, as it can be used on rubber trim and plastic without leaving a residue.
 This wax may not last as long as others and you’ll want to apply it after every wash, but those things shouldn't diminish its appeal.